No doubt, content marketing has evolved into one of the most powerful digital marketing strategies over the years.

 And, if you are a WordPress user, just editing the blog post and clicking on the Update button won’t republish your posts.

-In order to republish it, click on the Edit button (as shown above) and change the date to the current date and then click Update.
+To republish it, click on the Edit button (as shown above) and change the date to the current date and then click Update.

 Creating a helpful community around your business is always a great option.
 Meetups are nothing but a kind of offline meeting with your readers or with the people who are from the same background you are.

 Deepak has successfully managed to build his brand around the digital marketing community in India.
-He, often, organizes various offline meetings (meetups) in the various Indian cities.
+He, often, organizes various offline meetings (meetups) in various Indian cities.